-Prior to the first occupation of the dwellings hereby approved, details shall be submitted to and approved in writing by the local planning authority identifying the provision of covered and secure cycle parking and refuse and recycling storage for the existing and proposed commercial and residential units on the site.
-The approved cycle parking and refuse and recycling storage shall be provided in full and made available for use by the occupiers of the development prior to the first occupation of the dwellings hereby approved and shall be retained as such in perpetuity.
+Of Prior to the first occupation of the development hereby approved, details shall be submitted to and approved in writing by the local planning authority identifying the provision of covered and secure cycle parking and refuse and recycling storage for the existing and proposed commercial and residential units on the site.
+The approved cycle parking and refuse and recycling storage shall be provided in full and made available for use by the occupants prior to the first occupation of the dwelling hereby approved and shall be retained as such in perpetuity.